raissamennezes/datalab-work-at-deliverycenter/README.md

 # work-at-deliverycenter-datalab
-Apply for a job at Delivery Cneter DataLab Team
+Apply for a job at Delivery Center DataLab Team